Become a Partner

 The Sex Education Forum was founded in 1987 on the basis of partnership between organisations with a common interest in children and young people receiving their entitlement to relationships and sex education (RSE).

 Today, partnership is still the basis of who we are and what we do.
-Our partners now include local authorities, NHS trusts, national and local organisations and individuals, all working with a shared belief in evidence-based RSE.
+Our Partners include local authorities, NHS trusts, VCSOs and academic institutions, and span national and local organisations and individuals, all working with a shared commitment to evidence-based RSE.

-To become a partner you or your organisation should be in agreement with our 10 values and principles for RSE.
-Applications are then made to our Director, who will arrange for the elected Advisory Group to review it.
+To become a Partner you or your organisation should be in agreement with our 10 values and principles for RSE.
+Applications are reviewed by our Trustees.

 - Clear listing as a partner on our website including description, web-link, logo and email address